algolia/algoliasearch-netlify/README.md

 ### I want to extract more information from my webpages

 While the Crawler is extremely customisable, the plugin is currently restricted to a default extraction strategy.
-If you believe we have missed something or you would want to have more control, please share your feedback in our [Discourse](https://discourse.algolia.com/c/netlify/28)
+If you believe we have missed something or you would want to have more control, please share your feedback in our [Discourse forum](https://discourse.algolia.com/c/netlify/28).

 ### Can I build my own UI

-Yes !
+Yes!

 ### Can I receive a notification when my crawl is done

 Yes, you can configure notification in the Crawler UI here: <https://crawler.algolia.com/admin/user/settings/>

-## Troubleshoot
+## Troubleshooting

 - Need help?
-We have you covered in our [Discourse](https://discourse.algolia.com/c/netlify/28)
+We have you covered in our [Discourse forum](https://discourse.algolia.com/c/netlify/28)
 - Found a bug in the plugin?
-Please post an issue in this repository and read our [Contributing guide](/CONTRIBUTING.md)
+Please read our [Contributing guide](/CONTRIBUTING.md) and post an issue in this repository
 - Did not find any answer?
 Please reach out to `support@algolia.com`